GeorgeNAL/NALathletics-blog/_posts/2020-08-27-lessons-long-jumpers-golf-tennis.md

 We also see it in how the athletes react to the occasional [one-off changes in the presentation](https://stockholm.diamondleague.com/en/lists-results-stockholm/) of their events.

-The reaction of elite long jump community, led by the competitors from the meet, to the [Stockholm Diamond League long jump](https://www.athleticsweekly.com/diamond-league/long-jump-experiment-falls-short-1039931733/) shows how little awareness and knowledge these athletes have of any other sport.
-Reading their comments on Twitter and in interviews makes me wonder if they have any idea of how matches unfold in major sports life golf, tennis, soccer, American football, hockey.
+The reaction of the elite long jump community, led by the competitors from the meet, to the [Stockholm Diamond League long jump](https://www.athleticsweekly.com/diamond-league/long-jump-experiment-falls-short-1039931733/) shows how little awareness and knowledge these athletes have of any other sport.
+Reading their comments on Twitter and in interviews makes me wonder if they have any idea of how matches unfold in major sports life golf, tennis, soccer, American football and hockey.

 In each of those sports, what an individual or team needs to do to win may change over the course of a single game, match or tournament.
 Even in the individual sports, elements of excellence that mirror the definition of victory may not be enough to secure the victory.